purpleidea/flabbergast/flabbergast-manual.md

     }
     y : x.foo2_tmpl { } # Yields { a : 5 }

-There are several modification attributes, not all of which can be used in all contexts:
+There are several amendment attributes, not all of which can be used in all contexts:

  - `:`, followed by an expression, simply defines an attribute to be the supplied expression.
 If there previously was an attribute of the same name, it is discarded.
  - `?:` creates an attribute that is always an error.
 This can be thought of as an _abstract_ attribute, in the C++/Java/C# terminology.
 This is not permitted during instantiation.
  - `-:` deletes an attribute.
 The attribute must already exist, so this is not valid when declaring a new template.
  - `+`, followed by an identifier, then `:`, followed by an expression, will replace an attribute but allows the previous value to be bound to the identifier supplied.
 The attribute must already exist, so this is not valid when declaring a new template.
- - `+: {`, followed by a list of modifications, terminated by `}`, performs template derivation.
+ - `+: {`, followed by a list of amendments, terminated by `}`, performs template derivation.
 It is short-hand for `+oldtemplate: Template oldtemplate { ... }` with the convenience of not having to choose a name.

 There is also a function call convenience syntax.
 In their own way, templates can act as lambdas.
 In tuple instantiation, the expressions are evaluated in the context of the tuple created.
 In a function call, expressions provided are evaluated in the current (parent) context, then placed into the instantiated template.
 A list of unnamed expressions can be provided and these are collected into an `args` tuple.
 Finally, instead of simply returning the entire tuple, the `value` attribute is returned from the instantiated tuple.
 For instance, the function call: